Maxkaizo/mlzoomcamp_cp1/README.md

 3. And a probabilistic classifier with a softmax activation to output the probabilities for each class in the multiclass classification task.

 In the serving phase, the input will be an image, and the output will represent the probabilities of the image belonging to each class.

+## Evaluation Definition

+Finally, to determine the evaluation metrics we will focus on, we need to analyze the potential implications of incorrect predictions in the context of cancer detection.
+The goal is to ensure that the model provides meaningful support to medical decision-making while minimizing potential adverse effects.

+In cases where a cancerous tumor is not detected (false negative), the consequences could be critical, as it may lead to delayed diagnosis and treatment, reducing the patient’s chances of recovery.
+Therefore, minimizing this condition will be our highest priority.
+The metric associated with this situation is Recall.

+On the other hand, in cases where a healthy patient is mistakenly identified as having cancer (false positive), the impact is less severe but still significant.
+This misclassification may lead to unnecessary stress for the patient and additional diagnostic procedures, which can incur financial and psychological costs.
+The metric tied to this scenario is Precision, to which we will assign moderate priority.

+Additionally, we will rely on ROC-AUC as a comprehensive measure to evaluate the model's ability to distinguish between cancerous and non-cancerous cases, ensuring robust performance across different threshold levels.

+## Summary
+With these considerations, the problem is described as follows:

+- Problem Type:             Multiclass Classification
+- Learning Type:            Supervised
+- Evaluation Metrics:       Recall (High priority), Precision (Moderate Priority), and ROC-AUC (support).
+- Architecture              Deep Learning – Convolutional Neural Network with Transfer Learning

 # Repository Structure.